juniorohanyere/alxcalc/README.md

 # alxcalc.

-> The alxcalc project is currently on hold, due to some changes with the ALX programmer, till further notice.
+> The alxcalc project is currently on hold, due to some changes with the ALX programme, till further notice.

 `alxcalc` is a tool that enables `ALX learners` to predict/calculate their expected avarage score for a particular month, project, or task, based on the learners' computation/input.